Structure of the United States Army: Separate brigades/regiments

-For 2020, the Army plans to convert one SBCT to a ABCT, and one IBCT to a SBCT, which would bring the totals to 11 ABCTs, 7 SBCTs, and 13 IBCTs.
+Recently the US Army has reorganized several BCTs, which would bring the totals to 11 ABCTs, 6 SBCTs, and 14 IBCTs.

 Smaller units

 Combat formations of the US Army at below brigade level include the United States Army Special Forces groups and several reserve separate battalions (100–442 Inf (USAR), 3-172 Inf (Mtn) (Vermont Army National Guard) etc.).

 Branches and functional areas

 Personnel in the Army work in various branches, which is their area of training or expertise.
 Traditionally, the branches were divided into three groups combat arms, combat support, and combat service support.
 Currently, the Army classifies its branches as maneuver, fires, and effects; operations support; and force sustainment.

 Basic branches - contain groupings of military occupational specialties (MOS) in various functional categories, groups, and areas of the army in which officers are commissioned or appointed (in the case of warrant officers) and indicate an officer's broad specialty area.
 (For example, Infantry, Signal Corps, and Adjutant General's Corps.)
 Generally, officers are assigned to sequential positions of increasing responsibility and authority within one of the three functional categories of the army branches (Maneuver, Fires and Effects; Operations Support; Force Sustainment) to develop their leadership and managerial skills to prepare them for higher levels of command.
 The branches themselves are administrative vice operational command structures that are primarily involved with training, doctrine, and manpower concerns.
 Each branch has a Branch Chief who is the Head of the Branch and usually serves as the respective branch school commandant or director.

 Special branches - contain those groupings of military occupational specialties (MOS) of the army in which officers are commissioned or appointed after completing advanced training and education and/or receiving professional certification in one of the classic professions (i.e., theology, law, or medicine), or other associated health care areas (e.g., dentistry, veterinary medicine, pharmacy, registered nurse, physician's assistant).
 Officers of most special branches are restricted to command of units and activities of their respective department/branch only, regardless of rank or seniority.
 This means, for example, that Army Medical Department (AMEDD) branch officers may only command AMEDD units and activities.
 Likewise, Chaplains are essentially "officers without command" and are ineligible to command operational units and activities.
 They do, however, supervise junior ranking chaplains and enlisted chaplain's assistants.
 As an exception to this general rule, JAG Corps officers are eligible to command and may be assigned (with permission from the Judge Advocate General) to non-legal command positions, although ordinarily, like other Special branch officers, a JAG officer will only lead JAG Corps units and activities during their career.